Search 0 Items

 As the perineum stretches, the birthing woman may feel a burning type of sensation.

-This is similar to what you would feel if you stretch the corner of your mouth with your fingers – the tissue of the corner of the mouth is similar to that of the perineum.
+This is similar to what you would feel if you stretched the corner of your mouth with your fingers – the tissue of the corner of the mouth is similar to that of the perineum.

 Just try this now – stretch the corner of your mouth until you feel it stretching and “burning” and that is what you will experience during childbirth.